Krasipeace/Dating-App/README.md

 - Adminitrator - Work with the app on the back scene.

 #### As user
-- Manage your User Data and/or images as registered user.
 - Browse other users via different filters.
 - Like/unlike other users.
 - Send messages to other users.
 - Live chat with other users.
+- Upload images
+- Report messages

 #### As Administrator
-- Approve/Disapprove images users upload.
-- Manage reported messages from users.
+- Get Access to Server/Client sessions
+- Moderate `user photos`
+- Moderate `reported messages`

 ### Getting Started